hashkat/hashkat/docs/tutorial01.md

 For the #k@ project, we have **R**, which is our cummulative rate function, which is the sum of the user add rate, tweet rate, follow rate, retweet rate.
+It should be noted that the tweet rate, follow rate, and retweet rate are all multiplied by the number of user in the network.
 At a simulated time of 0, a random number is generated.
-Depending on this number's value, it will either cause a user to be added into the network, a random user to tweet, a random user to follow another random user, or a random user to retweet a tweet from another user.
+Depending on this number's value, it will either cause a user to be added into the network, a random user to tweet, a random user to follow another random user, or a random user to retweet a tweet from another user.**R** will then change accordingly.
+Another random number *x* will then be generated, and time will move forward by:

+&Delta;t = ln(1/x) / **R**

+All of the rate functions will then be realibrated to their new values and this cycle will repeat until either the maximum simulation time or real time has been reached.

 ##Running a Simple Network